 I’d say run before it’s too late, but you’ve probably already gotten addicted to sticking tape on things, or felt the rush of achieving a perfectly balanced fluid head.

 First of all, I’m no hot shot - I’m still working my way up and I learn new things all the time.
-But lately I’ve been getting a lot of DMs asking for industry advice.
-When I think about it, it makes sense; my starting-out years aren’t actually too long ago, so I remember the roses and thorns of early freelance life.
-So I started collecting info here.
+But lately I’ve been getting a lot of DMs asking for industry advice, so I started collecting info here.
 Film industry knowledge isn’t meant to be hoarded; I’d rather spend my time pulling focus than gatekeeping.

 So…get ready to drink from the fire hose!
-Keep reading for advice on finding your path in, negotiating, networking, learning technical skills, AC fashion, collecting tools, managing money, spotting red flags, surviving the freelance lifestyle, and more.
+Advice on finding your path in, negotiating, networking, learning technical skills, AC fashion, collecting tools, managing money, spotting red flags, surviving the freelance lifestyle, and more.
 This is tailored to Los Angeles but there’s something here for everyone.

 I’m writing this with a younger version of myself in mind - a hopeful, determined, but very green Caitlin.
 If you know some of this already, skip the boring parts!